 Difference Between Header Tags and Heading Tags

-A header is a page section usually containing navigation or a logo.
-A heading tag is part of the content.
-Use it to label and organize sections within the page.
-Headers and heading tags serve different purposes but together improve page layout.
+This is a surprisingly common point of confusion.
+A header is a page section — usually the top part of the website that contains navigation links, a logo, or contact details.
+A heading tag is part of the actual content.
+You use it to label and organize sections within the body of your page.

 Best Practices for Using Heading Tags in SEO